ShotaroBaba/time_sheet/README.md

 sudo docker-compose down
 ```

-WARNING: To uninstall your server:
+To uninstall your server:
 ```bash
 sudo ./uninstall_server.sh
 ```
+Note that you cannot retrieve your server data after the uninstallation.

 # Accessing to the server
 You can access to the webpage by inputting the following address: